aurimas13/Communication-of-Services/README.md

 [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/Dockerfile)
 for Propagator Event.

 `IMPORTANT NOTE:` - You will need to create docker network as shown through the docker run usage of it.
+If you do not have a network you will need to create it by running `docker network create some_network` before running events.

 Before running events on Docker, you will need to make a bit of changes in `.env` file:
 - Refer to [Configuration](#configuration) for instructions to change **ENDPOINT** (particularly)